gfruci/checkouttools/local_environment/README.md

     status                              Print the local environment status

 ### Start
+From the folder containing the local_env.sh script (<local_env_root_folder>/local_environment/conf) run the following command:
     ./local_env.sh start -ba <ba-version>
+where ba-version is the ba docker image taht you want to run.
 Note:
-To test a specific feature branch, build your branch running the following command from the root folder of the bookingapp project:
-     mvn clean install -Pbuild-local
+    ba-version is a specific version of the ba docker image tag (i.e. 120.0.7090) Instead, if wou want to test a specific feature branch, build your branch running the following command from the root folder of the bookingapp project: mvn clean install -Pbuild-local
 Once the build it will be created an image of the BookingApp with version dev.0 To start this image run the command: